From December 1st 2025 to December 1st 2026, I am visiting the LSE Department of Management.

 My last name (surname) is SÁNCHEZ DE LA SIERRA.
 In Spain, naming conventions follow a two-surname system: people carry two surnames, traditionally the first inherited from the father and the second from the mother.
 Sánchez is my first surname, inherited from my father.
 It means descendant of Sancho, derived from Sanctius, meaning “socially sanctioned” or “morally respected.”
 It is not a title, and its origin is neither noble nor theological, relax.
 De la Sierra is my second surname, inherited from my mother.
 It’s not noble either.
 It just means “from the mountains.”

 The mountains of northern Spain are where I’m from (not just “originally from”).
-In our family, the name De la Sierra traces to the area of Arnuero, in eastern Cantabria, at least as far back as the 1700s, though it could originate anywhere in the Cantabrian system, including the Picos de Europa.
+In our family, the name De la Sierra traces to the area of Meruelo and of Arnuero, in eastern Cantabria, at least as far back as the 1700s, though it could originate anywhere in the Cantabrian system, including the Picos de Europa.
 Historically, the area around Arnuero was a rural agro-pastoral zone, centered on cattle raising, smallholder farming, and communal land use.
 Arnuero itself likely derives from the ancient arn- root of Atlantic Europe, associated with water and rugged land and often attributed to early Celtic or pre-Celtic substrates in northern Iberia.

-De la Sierras used to live in the house to the right at the turn of the previous century and until recently:
+De la Sierras used to live in the smaller house to the right at the turn of the previous century and until recently: